Krausi96/plan2fund-nextgen/features/editor/lib/README.md

 // ✅ For specific needs: Use selectors import { useIsNewUser, useHasPlan } from '@/features/editor/lib';

-// ✅ For styling: Use style constants import { SECTION_STYLES, SIDEBAR_STYLES } from '@/features/editor/lib';

 // ✅ For utilities: Use utility functions import { shouldIgnoreClick } from '@/features/editor/lib';